your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/monk/monk.md

 ### Evasion

-At 7th level, your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon's lightning breath or a _Fireball_ spell.
+At 7th level, your instinctive agility lets you dodge out of the way of certain area effects, such as a blue dragon's lightning breath or a [[fireball|Fireball]] spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ### Stillness of Mind

-Starting at 7th level, you can use your action to end one effect on yourself that is causing you to be charmed or frightened.
+Starting at 7th level, you can use your action to end one effect on yourself that is causing you to be [[charmed]] or [[frightened]].

 ### Purity of Body